Classic music and movies to make your day bright and your life happy. Enjoy!

 Why you should watch: Winner of many awards, including two national awards.

 This is one of the most famous romantic movies featuring Joy Mukherjee.
 He had a knack for doing such roles.

 Why you should watch: Joy Mukherjee's best movie.

 Why you should watch: This movie is etched into the minds of people because of Prithviraj's husky voice, Dilip Kumar's emotional appeal, and Madhubala's natural grace.

 53. Muqaddar Ka Sikandar (1978)

-This film is one of the biggest hits of Amitabh's career, raking in huge amounts of money in the year 1978, when it was released.
+This film is one of the biggest hits of Amitabh's career, raking in huge amounts of money in 1978 when it was released.